 Any variety of oranges will work in this recipe.
-I had navel oranges on hand so

-	that is what I used.
+I had navel oranges on hand, so that is what I used.

-	I like to remove the outer peel of the orange with a vegetable peeler and then

-	proceed to divide the orange in sections.
-In this manner, it is easier to remove

-	as much as possible of the white pith of the orange.
-As you know, the white pith

-	can sometimes be bitter.
+I like to remove the outer peel of the orange with a vegetable peeler and then proceed to divide the orange into sections.
+In this manner, it is easier to remove as much as possible of the white pith of the orange.
+As you know, the white pith can sometimes be bitter.

-	Then it is just a matter of pureeing the peel and the orange sections in a food
+Then it is just a matter of pureeing the peel and the orange sections in a food processor.

-	processor.
 Make sure to remove any seeds before processing your orange.

 Once this step is complete, you need to add the pureed orange to the rest of the wet ingredients and finally combine it with the dry ingredients.

 You won’t believe the aroma which will permeate your entire kitchen!